 This course provides the student with an opportunity to develop skills as a nurse educator in a clinical setting.
 Students will engage in patient, staff, or nursing student education.
 The student will have a concentrated practice experience involving 60 hours with a preceptor and supported by conferences with faculty.
-Pre/co-requisite: NSG 500, NSG 609.
+Pre/ co-requisite: NSG 500, NSG 609 and NSG 615.

-NSG 612 NURSE EDUCATOR PRACTICUM AND SEMINAR
+NURSE EDUCATOR PRACTICUM AND SEMINAR NSG 612

-In this capstone course, the student in the nurse educator option synthesizes and applies previous theoretical content.
-Students develop competence in the nurse educator role through 90 hours of practice with a master teacher/preceptor in the classroom instructional setting.
-The student is supported with seminars and conferences with faculty.
-Pre/co-requisites: NSG 500, NSG 611, NSG 615, & NSG 616.
+In this course, the student in the nurse educator option synthesizes and applies previous theoretical content.
+Students develop competence in the nurse educator role through 60 hours of practice with a master teacher/ preceptor.
+Students are supported with seminars and conferences with faculty.
+Pre/co-requisites: NSG 500, NSG 611, NSG 615, and NSG 616.

-NSG 613 SCHOLARLY PROJECT
+SCHOLARLY PROJECT NSG 613

 This capstone course directs the production of a scholarly project that demonstrates the ability to perform systematic inquiry and analysis.
 The project displays professional relevance as well as practical and direct application of research principles.
-Pre/co-requisites: NSG 500, and NSG 605 & 620, NSG 611 & NSG 612, or NSG 632 & 634.
+Pre/co-requisites: NSG 500, and NSG 605 AND 620, NSG 611 AND NSG 612, or NSG 632 AND 634.